 Your birth partner can: Provide emotional support.

 Throughout history, women have given birth with the help and support of other people.
-In the past, the people who attended at births were experienced women who had given birth themselves before.
-More recently in the West, our birth partners have become our husbands, boyfriends, girlfriends and wives.
-The good news is that they love you and want to support you – but they will need to prepare as best they can if they have need been a birth partner before or never given birth themselves before.
-With the help of antenatal classes such as active birth classes your birth partners can play a deeply important role in the birth of your baby.
+In the past, the people who attended births were experienced women who had given birth themselves before.
+More recently in the West, our birth partners have become our husbands, boyfriends, girlfriends, and wives.
+They will need to prepare as best they can if they have never been a birth partner before or never given birth themselves before.
+With the help of antenatal classes such as active birth classes, your birth partners can play a deeply important role in the birth of your baby.

-First and foremost your partner is there to provide emotional support you through this momentous physical and emotional event.
-All women who give birth are brave.
+First and foremost your partner is there to provide emotional support for you through this momentous physical and emotional event.
 Whether you give birth by a natural vaginal delivery, an elective caesarean or an assisted birth you will need some emotional support.